Ames-hub/pyhoster/README.md

 # pyhoster
-An nginx replacement built with python to manage multiple website instances easily, efficiently and with control.
+An nginx alternative built with python to manage multiple website instances easily, efficiently and with control.

 ## Installation
 Install python3.12 from the website or your package manager.
 (Such as MS store)